1. Home

 Examination/sample collection of the product

-An FDA entry reviewer may determine an entry will be set up for FDA examination.
+If the FDA entry reviewer cannot verify admissibility based on electronic data or entry documents, an examination of the product may be warranted.
+An examination may also be warranted for surveillance or specifically targeted.
 This examination may consist of any combination of a field examination, label examination and/or sample collection.
 FDA personnel are trained in examination and sample collection techniques; the results of the examinations and the analytical results for samples collected will be used to determine the admissibility of the product.

 Visit our Examination & Sample Collection page for more information.